kingthrillgore/noc_dashboard_server/README.md

 * Flask
 * Gevent
 * Flask-SocketIO
-* PyJSON
+* (A Python JSON library to be determined later on)
 * BeautifulSoup
+* WeatherAlerts
-* pyCAP
+* Scapy

 ## License
 Licensed under the MIT License, like the NOC Dashboard.
 See LICENSE.md.
+Python licenses used are subject to their own separate licenses.